 It’s perhaps the most famous passage, from the most famous dystopian novel, gifted to us from perhaps the most prescient author and rabid defender of free speech.
 And it’s also the passage that gets cited the most frequently, whenever free speech and thought are threatened by our nation’s self-appointed political correctness police, the ranks of which are swelling at an alarming rate.

 But, valuable though that lesson is, that’s not quite what we’re seeing today.
 At least, not yet.
 What’s confronting us is rather more pernicious.
 The government is not falsifying history.
 It’s not falsifying books.
 It’s not falsifying records.
-This isn’t a despotism, it’s a cultural civil war, a popular movement outside of government (for now), with the belligerents desirous of attacking anything that offends them, which — they being reflexively anti-Western Civilization while inconveniently living in Western Civilization — happens to be just about everything that characterizes our civilization, including civilization itself.
+This isn’t a despotism, it’s a cultural civil war, a popular movement outside of government (for now), with the belligerents desirous of attacking anything that offends them, which — they being reflexively anti-Western Civilization while inconveniently living in Western Civilization — happens to be just about everything that characterizes our civilization, including the very concept of civilization itself.

 This is not the world of 1984.
 This is Ray Bradbury’s Fahrenheit 451.